TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Records/Index.rst

          :ref:`cObject <data-type-cobject>`

    Description
-         Config array which renders records from table *table name*.
+         Configuration array, which defines the rendering for records from table *table name*.

    Default
-         If this is *not* defined, the rendering of the records is done with the top-level object [table name] - just like the cObject :ref:`CONTENT <cobj-content>`!
+         If this is *not* defined, the rendering of the records is done with the top-level object *[table name]* - just like when ".renderObj" is not set for the cObject :ref:`CONTENT <cobj-content>`!

 .. _cobj-records-properties-dontcheckpid: